EasyG0ing1/SimpleEncoder/Readme.md

 ## Change Log

+* 1.2.1 - Bug fixes and streamlined some code.

 * 1.2.0 - Added steps and modified the code for efficiency.
 Added right and left methods to be used instead of clockwise and counterClockwise respectively.
 Changed all variables related to tracking a value to float datatypes to facilitate fractional number tracking.